esther0402/esther0402/README.md

 ### Hi there 👋

-**'Digital Craftsman (Developer)'**
+`Digital Craftsman (AI + ML / App development)`

+### 🌱About
-I'm an undergraduate student at University of Washington Seattle majoring in CS.
+- University of Washington Seattle ungerdraguate, majoring in CS.
+- I am part of Project GIVEN, helping develop DocZilla - a telemedicine app

+### 🔭Learning
 <!--
 **esther0402/esther0402** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.